 - Asking questions can help leaders coach teammates more effectively.

-- Coaching can support a positive work culture and foster growth
+- A coaching culture can support a positive environment and foster growth

 - Each situation and employee is unique.